Who is Seann Walsh? I’m a Celebrity 2022 and former Strictly contestant in profile

 Comic made headlines after appearing on ‘Strictly Come Dancing’

-Seann Walsh is reported to be one of this year’s competitors on I’m a Celebrity… Get Me Out of Here!
+Seann Walsh is one of this year’s competitors on I’m a Celebrity… Get Me Out of Here!

-The comedian is thought to be joining the show as a “bombshell” late addition alongside former health secretary Matt Hancock.
+The comedian is joining the show as a “bombshell” late addition alongside former health secretary Matt Hancock.

 Before his headline-making appearance on Strictly Come Dancing (more on that further down), the comedian and actor started out his stand-up career in Brighton.
 Walsh performed his 2012 show Seann to Be Wild at the Edinburgh Fringe and toured the country with it.
 His 2013 Fringe show The Lie-In King also received positive reviews.